waibiwaiba/PythonPractice/README.md

-A private repository using for storing some python scripts solving some problems.
+A repository used to record my python learning process and some notes.